 What are uterine fibroids?

-Uterine fibroids are growths made of fibrotic cells and other tissue that develop within the wall of the uterus.
+Uterine fibroids are growths made of smooth muscle cells and other tissue that develop within the wall of the uterus.

 Fibroids may grow as a single tumor or in clusters.
 A single fibroid can be microscopic in size or can grow to eight inches or more across.
 In many cases, a single uterus can contain many fibroids.
 Most fibroids range from about the size of a large marble to slightly smaller than a baseball.1 Bunches or clusters of fibroids are often of different sizes.
 Not all fibroids grow, and some may shrink, or remain constant over time.2